bipuld/Patient-Assessment-System/Readme.md

 9.Configure Nginx to Proxy pass to Gunicorn (connecting the Nginx to Gunicorn) 10.Now, Project is ready and hosted in IP provided on the instances on the AWS

-phase-4
+### phase 4 : Domain Configuration with Route53
-1.Used a Route53 on AWS (To create a route between Ip and domain) 2.Configure with that ,with creating a hosting zone 3.We have to create a diffrent record with type A and another with CNAM 4.In above config we have got a DNS which we have to change in the domian provider site, (If i used on the godaddy)
+1.Used a Route53 on AWS (To create a route between Ip and domain) 2.Configure with that ,with creating a hosting zone 3.We have to create a diffrent record with type A and another with CNAM 4.In above config we have got a DNS which we have to change in the domian provider site, (In my case I should used godaddy domain provider)

-phase -5 , phase -6 and phase -7
+### phase 5 and phase 6: Configure Cloudfare for SSL
-1.In domain to cloudfare phase (It allows us to used HTTP service) 2.On the cloudfare account used your website-domain (you buy) 3.Then it provied the new dns,changed it to domain provider website(such as godaddy) 4.On the Testing ,We have to check does it working on https securely or not (if not we have to wait for some confirmation,mail or any messages from provider,AWS  )
+1.In domain to cloudfare phase (It allows us to used HTTP service) 2.On the cloudfare account used your website-domain (you buy) 3.Then it provied the new dns,changed it to domain provider website(such as godaddy)

+### Phase 7 :Testing
+1.On the Testing ,We have to check does it working on https securely or not (if not we have to wait for some confirmation,mail or any messages from provider,AWS  )
-5.Lastly ,Our project is deployed on the production level By using this following method I can deployed this porject on AWS
+2..Lastly ,Our project is deployed on the production level By using this following method I can deployed this porject on AWS